bile0026/ansible_prtg_inventory_import/README.md

 ```

 If running in AWX, use a "from project" source type when you create your inventory so you can pull from git or another location that will include your .ini file.

+# To Do:
+* transform all host names to uppercase so things are consistent
+* possible regex for massaging host names to make sure they are in FQDN format